physiatry/physiatry.github.io/index.md

 In her spare time, she enjoys doing gymnastics with her children and competing in ballroom dance competitions.

-**Board Certifications**: She is triple board certified in Physical Medicine & Rehabilitation, Pediatric Rehabilitation Medicine, and Traumatic Brain Injury.
+**Board Certifications**: She is quadruple board certified in Physical Medicine & Rehabilitation, Pediatric Rehabilitation Medicine, Traumatic Brain Injury, and Clinical Informatics.

 **Residency**: Physical Medicine & Rehabilitation at New York- Presbyterian Hospital, where she served as chief resident.